not1tophat/infinite-craft/README.md

 # infinite-craft
 files for neal.fun infinite craft
-#YOU WILll HAVE TO COMILE ON YOUR OWN!!!
+# YOU WILL HAVE TO COMPILE ON YOUR OWN!!!